203 Mansoori Corps

-Commands
+Command Staff

 203 Tandar Corps until 2021

 The 203rd 'Tandar' (Thunder) Corps was a corps of the Afghan National Army (ANA), headquartered in Gardez.
 The original Gardez Regional Command was established on 23 September 2004.
 It was heavily involved in the War in Afghanistan (2001–2021).

-Early in 2006, the formation carried out the very first of the reborn Afghan Army's Mmedical civic action programs, providing medical assistance to the civilian population, in Khost Province.
+Early in 2006, the formation carried out the very first of the reborn Afghan Army's Medical civic action programs, providing medical assistance to the civilian population, in Khost Province.
 On 19 October 2006, as part of Operation Mountain Fury, two Embedded Training Teams (ETTs) supervised a D30 artillery section from Fourth Battalion, Second Brigade, 203rd Corps, as it fired its first combat artillery missions, harassing the enemy with indirect fires.
 Three days later, the battalion successfully conducted counterfire (with assistance from a US Q-36 radar).

 Major General Abdul Khaliq, the corps commander, took operational command of Operation Maiwand in Andar district, Ghazni Province, a reported Taliban stronghold, in July 2007.
 This was reported as the first large-scale mission the ANA had planned and executed.
 Maiwand involved over 1,000 Afghan and 400 United States Army personnel.

 As of 2009, the corps consisted of the First Brigade (Khost), Second Brigade (Forward Operating Base Rushmore, Sharana, Paktika Province), and Third Brigade (Ghazni).
 As of 30 November 2011, Brig.
 Gen. Zamaray Khan was listed by Jane's Defence Weekly as commander of the Second Brigade, 203rd Corps.

 The corps was supported by the Gardez Regional Support Squadron of the Afghan Air Force, equipped with eight helicopters: four transport, to support the corps' commando battalion; two attack; and two medical transport.
 In 2017, the 203rd Corps and 303rd Police Zone demonstrated a high level of cooperation not seen across Afghanistan according to Colonel Matthew J. Van Wagenen, commander of Task Force Southeast.

 The last commander of the Corps was General Dadan Lawang who had earlier been retired by Asadullah Khalid but brought back by Ashraf Ghani.
 The Corps surrendered in Gardez on 14 August 2021.